holmesjoli/tableausdkExtension/README.md

 ## About Tableau SDK

 [Tableau SDK](https://onlinehelp.tableau.com/current/api/sdk/en-us/help.htm) is a set of packages maintained by Tableau.
-It gives users of different programming languages the ability to build Tableau data extracts which can then be loaded in Tableau.
+It gives programmers the ability to build Tableau data extracts which can then be loaded in Tableau.

-### Why is this important?
+### Use Cases

+Users may wonder why this is useful since Tableau already has many data connection capabilities (e.g. Excel, csv files, SQL Server, etc.).
+Additionally, Tableau has the ability to do basic data cleaning capabilities such as splitting columns, changing column types, filtering data, etc.

+#### Pipeline Automation

+However, many people who touch data prefer to do management and data validation in tradition data analysis software and then connect the cleaned data to Tableau.
+Combining data validation, data management, and extract creation into one Python script is also very useful for automatting pipelines.

+#### Best Practices

+Automatting, multiple parts of an ETL into one script helps save time, but also allows users to continue practicing best practices such as version controlling code.

+#### Explicit Type Declaration

-Users may wonder why this is useful since Tableau already has many data connection capabilities (e.g. Excel, csv files, SQL Server, etc. ).
-For Data Analysts and Scientists, many of us still want to do data management and data validation in Python and then connect the cleaned data to Tableau.
-It's extremely useful for automatting pipelines, such that data validation, data management scripts, and extract builder steps can all be automatted and called using one Python script.
-The other important thing of note, is that building the extract requires the user to explicitly declare the types of each column in the dataset.
-Although, Tableau is very good at guessing column types, it still doesn't get it right 100% of the time, which then requires the user to manually change the column type in the Tableau UI.
-Again, for the sake of automation this is a pain point and could potentially cause errors if a user is utilizing a pre-build dashboard with new data.
+Additionally, building a Tableau extract through code is important because the extract requires the user to explicitly declare the types of each column in the dataset.
+Although,Tableau is very good at guessing column types, it still doesn't get it right 100% of the time, which then requires the user to manually change the column type in the Tableau UI.
+This is an important step for quality control.

 ### What's in tableausdkExtension